greentechdev/source/content/data/air-quality-measurements.md

 ---
 Title: "Air quality measurements"
-Description: "Near real-time national air quality data from measuring stations - the air quality data provides information on the levels of various air pollutants, including particles, nitrogen dioxide and ground-level ozone, in Swedish cities and in rural areas.
-The data is made available via a HTTP/REST API with various usage examples."
+Description: "Near real-time national air quality data from measuring stations - the air quality data provides information on the levels of various air pollutants, including particles, nitrogen dioxide and ground-level ozone, in Swedish cities and in rural areas."
 Tags: ["air","geo"]
 Draft: false
 ---

 # Air quality measurements

+Near real-time national air quality data from measuring stations - the air quality data provides information on the levels of various air pollutants, including particles, nitrogen dioxide and ground-level ozone, in Swedish cities and in rural areas.
+The data is made available via a HTTP/REST API with various usage examples.

-{{< param Description >}} The data is provided in cooperation with [SMHI](https://smhi.se).
+The data is provided in cooperation with [SMHI](https://smhi.se).

 See [Luftkvaliteten i realtid och preliminär statistik](https://www.naturvardsverket.se/Sa-mar-miljon/Klimat-och-luft/Statistik-om-luft/Luftkvaliteten-i-realtid/) for more information (Swedish).